This Week In F-Droid 21, Week 37, 2018

 - Mars Live Wallpaper: Rotating red planet

 - Featured miniVector: is a minified version of Riot.im, which results in a smaller and lighter app which requires less scary permissions.
-It achieves this by removing Jitsi conferencing support (you can still make direct voice and video calls) and some smaller things.
+It achieves this by removing Jitsi conferencing support and some smaller things.
+Edit: Note that voice and video calls are not supported in this version.
+Support may be added back in a future version.

 - NotificationLog: Log system notifications locally